devrev/examples/customer_portal_jwt_sso_login/README.md

    this format for the URL:
    `http://support.devrev.ai/<your-org-slug>/callback/sso?jwt=<onetime-token>`

+6. **Custom Redirects**: The above redirection URL will take the user to the default landing page of your customer portal.
+If you need custom redirection, use the `redirect_to` param.
+This param accepts a relative path after your slug and will redirect the user to the specified path post login.
+Example: `http://support.devrev.ai/<your-org-slug>/callback/sso?jwt=<onetime-token>&redirect_to=/article/ART-1` will login the user and redirect them to  `http://support.devrev.ai/<your-org-slug>/article/ART-1` post login.

 ## The Onetime Token 🛡️

 In our commitment to security and user protection, we use the one-time token to address the potential security risks associated with JWT-based authentications openly exposed in URLs.
 Some of the critical security concerns we aim to mitigate include: